 - Letter From Chairman

-As Chairman of the Security Benefits Fund, I am pleased to provide you with the following information containing important information on the benefits negotiated by your Union and provided through the Fund.
+As Chairperson of the Security Benefits Fund, I am pleased to provide you with the following information containing important information on the benefits negotiated by your Union and provided through the Fund.

 It is our goal to have all our members familiar with all the benefits that are provided through the Security Benefits Fund.
 Please read this booklet carefully and keep it in a convenient place for handy reference in the event that you need to take advantage of its benefits.